akkhil2024/BankingApplication/README.md

 Port tunneling from port: 3030
 <img width="746" alt="image" src="https://github.com/user-attachments/assets/ddc4c829-25c9-4a62-a7f0-ba5c129f40ef" />

+**Topologies:**
+TransactionFilterTopology
+  Data is read from transactions.csv to topic **transactions** which is parsed using filter topology to filter transactions of type transfer to **transactions-filter** and samae are written to **account-balances** topic which saves the transactions into inbuild state store of Kafka Streams

 **Entitites involved:**
 1. There are two users for the application: Admin User and Regular User(Customer)
   Role: ADMIN,Custodian,CUSTOMER